-The communication/video production major combines the liberal arts emphasis of communication arts with hands-on experiences in video production to create this broad but functional major.
-Extensive electives allow the student to design a program that fits needs or interests.
+The communication media and broadcast major combines the liberal arts emphasis of communication arts with hands-on experiences in video and digital media production.
+Extensive electives allow the student to design a program that fits individual needs or interests.
 The major consists of 36 required semester hours (exclusive of general education courses), distributed as follows: